chargebee/chargebee-go/README.md

 ## Installation

-Install the latest version <b>2.0.0 beta 1</b> of the library with the following commands:
+Install the latest version of the library with the following commands:

 ```sh
 	go get github.com/chargebee/chargebee-go